 Social contact is hugely beneficial to our health and well being and even more important during the winter months.
 It can be easy to put off seeing people because of the weather or because we aren’t feeling great but this is exactly the time when you need to get out and about and keep busy.

 Take up a hobby, so that you have an interest to occupy your mind when you are at home, and help with establishing a positive daily routine for yourself.
 Also, keep your calendar full with coffee dates and other things to look forward to.
 It could be going to the theatre or the cinema, or even an exercise class.
+You could even watch your favorite sports teams on TV and participate in sports betting like those on jbo vietnam to add a bit more excitement to the game and take your mind off of your SAD symptoms.
 These things are always best done with friends, and they are bound to lift your mood and help kick those winter blues into touch.

 Take A Winter Holiday